-Documentation is required for any affirmative response to the questions on the Safety Management Systems, Safety Program Elements and Special Elements tabs.
+Documentation is required for any affirmative response to the questions on the Management Systems, Program Elements, and Advanced Initiatives tabs.
 A satisfactory response must be able to meet any or all of the following requirements.
 The International Standard Organization’s ISO 14001:2015, the United States Occupational Safety and Health Administration OSHA regulations’ 29 CFR 1910 and 29 CFR 1926, the American National Standards Institute’s Workplace Safety Standards.

 A typical safety program should contain the following items.

 - Steps and or procedures to control the hazard.